reg-viz/storycap/README.md

 #### `npm run test`

 We will run Lint, unit test, E2E test in order.
+Each test can also be executed individually with the following command.

 ```bash
 # Run TSLint